Javan2675/Javan2675/README.md

 - 👋 Hi, I’m Javan Muriungi
 -  I’m interested in CyberSecurity
 - 🌱 I’m currently learning Artificial Intelligence
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects and ctf challenges
 - 📫 How to reach me @javanmuriungi@gmail.com

 <!---